An RRSP loan may be a good idea, but read more to find out. March 1st, 2019 is the deadline for RRSP contributions.

 While RRSP loans aren’t for everyone there are a few items to consider before deciding if an RRSP loan is right for you:

-The interest rate – Many financial institutions offer a relatively low interest rate at prime (currently at 2.7%) or slightly above prime.
+Many financial institutions offer a relatively low-interest rate at prime (currently at 2.7%) or slightly above prime.
 This is important to note when you’re deciding whether or not to get an RRSP loan.
 You’ll need to ensure that you’re receiving a higher rate of return on your investment than the amount you’re paying in interest.
 For example, if you borrow at 2.7% and deposit the money in a GIC or high-interest savings account that pays less than 2.7% in interest, then it’s not worth it.